hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 A `Subscription` component represents provider specific mechanism for purchasing hosting capability, such as an `account` with AWS or a `subscription` with Azure.

-Subscription components will typically be used with a `tenant` scoped solution.
-Instances of a tenant scoped solution will be identified by the `Tenant` link attribute.
+Subscription components will typically be used with a `tenant` district solution.

 A `HostingPlatform` component represents a place within a subscription where resources can physically be deployed.

-HostingPlatform components will typically be used within an `account` scoped solution, optionally linked to the Subscription component with which they are associated.
+HostingPlatform components will typically be used within an `account` district solution, optionally linked to the `Subscription` component with which they are associated.
 Where the subscription is externally created, the HostingPlatform explicitly carries the provider information for the subscription.
 Mixed usage are expected to be common, e.g. a master account for AWS is created externally with all subsequent accounts then being created via Subscription components.

-As an example of usage, for AWS or Azure it would be normal to see this component in each `account` scoped solution, with instances for each region that is active in the account.
+As an example of usage, for AWS or Azure it would be normal to see this component in each `account` district solution, with instances for each region that is active in the account.
 In the initial implementation, this component would not have resources of its own but would act somewhat like the external component and simply provide key attributes (like providerId and region in the case of AWS or Azure).
-However it is also likely that other components within an account solution, such as registries, would also link to this component in order to establish where account solution resources should be deployed.
-So when deploying an S3 based registry, a region would need to be provided to select the desired template to generate, with the HostingPlatform then being used to determine if a given registry should be included (see below on ResourceGroup placement).
+However it is also likely that other components within an `account` district solution, such as registries, would also link to this component in order to establish where account solution resources should be deployed.
+So when deploying an S3 based registry, a region would need to be provided as a command line option to select the desired template to generate, with the HostingPlatform then being used to determine if a given registry should be included (see below on ResourceGroup placement).

-Instances of an account scoped solution will be identified by the `Tenant` and `Account` link attributes.
-They will typically contain an occurrence of the HostingPlatform component for each region in which resources are required.

 ### Locations Occurrence Attribute

 All components will now support a `Locations` attribute, the purpose of which is to provide the mechanism for a component to document its requirements for information related to the placement of other components.

 Each location is represented as a key within the Locations attribute, with eack key having a **mandatory** `Link` attribute.